What should I know about government contracting and bid protests?

 We encourage you to contact us at the Federal Practice Group in regard to your company’s circumstances.
 In advance of your conversation with one of our specialists, here are several important things to understand about how bid protests can affect the government contracting process:

 Note that the U.S. Court of Federal Claims does not hold to a strict deadline.
 However, regardless of how you ultimately decide to proceed with government contracting bid protests, contact our office immediately so that we can make sure we get the process started as soon as possible.
 In this way, you can minimize the risk of missing hard deadlines if applicable.

 If you have reason to believe that your company was unfairly denied a contract bid award, you may have options available to you that will provide relief of the injustice.
 Contact the Federal Practice Group to learn how we might assist you with government contracting bid protests.

-The proven attorneys at The Federal Practice Group have over a century of combined experience successfully assisting federal employees through the most difficult periods of their lives and careers.
+The proven attorneys at the Federal Practice Group have over a century of combined experience successfully assisting federal employees, government contractors, and military personnel through the most difficult periods of their lives and careers.

 Additional Links and Information:

 Connect with us in our D.C., Oklahoma, or California offices by calling the office number below.
 We'll provide you with the guidance and representation you need.